sal55/langs/compilem.md

      ref[]int A           # explicit
      []int &A             # implicit reference parameter

-In both cases, there is an actual array involved, unlike idiomatic which uses pointers to the array's element type.
+In both cases, there is an actual array involved, unlike idiomatic C which uses pointers to the array's element type.

 ### Repeated declarations